LocalGovIMS/localgov-ims/README.md

 After reading the documentaion and cloning the repository:

 1. Open the solution and switch the build configuration to 'Local'
-2. Add a Web.Local.config file for each of the web projects you plan to run.
+2. Add a Web.Local.config file for each of the web projects you plan to run (typically all three).
 3. Add transformations to the configs for AppSettings - see the relevant Web.Base.config files for lists of the settings.
 **Note**: Some settings are common across applications, such as ReferenceSalt, so ensure they are identical.</i>
 4. Ensure a transformation for the IncomeDb connection string is specified
 5. Ensure the database initialiser is specified.
 5. Right click on the solution and 'Restore NuGet packages'
 6. Build the solution
-7. Set the project yo wish to run as the Start Project.
+7. Set the project you wish to run as the Start Project.
+If this is your first run it's recommended to set this to the PaymentPortal project.
 8. Press F5 to run.

 # Unit Tests